Why can’t I find hot tub costs online??

 How It’s Installed:

 Electrical configuration and installation costs are other factors that contribute to the cost of a hot tub.
 Some hot tubs feature plug-n-play technology, meaning they run on 110 volts and do not need a dedicated outlet.
-These hot tubs come with a GFCI cord and can be plugged into any standard outlet without installing a dedicated circuit.
+These hot tubs come with a GFCI cord which you can plug in to any standard outlet without installing a dedicated circuit.

 Now that you know what goes into the price of a hot tub, you can expect to find rotationally molded, plug in hot tubs to cost between $2,699 and $5,000, and acrylic, 230v hot tubs to cost between $5,000 and $15,000.
 When financing plug-n-play hot tubs can cost as little as $53 a month on approved credit.